Nauja/moro8/README.md

 The ultimate goal of writing moro8 was to:

-  * Learn more about 8bit cpu and microcontrollers
+  * Teach myself more about 8bit microcontrollers
   * Write small programs and games in assembler for fun (see [moro8asm](https://github.com/Nauja/moro8asm))
   * Make it run programs loaded from an SD card on Arduino
   * Compile it to WASM so it can run on the Web (see [moro8.js](https://github.com/Nauja/moro8.js))